Admission to Glenalmond College is welcomed at any time for boys and girls between the ages of 12 and 18.

 Listed below are the various age-related entry requirements.

 Entry to the Second Form is subject to our own academic assessment, which involves basic tests in English, Mathematics and Verbal Reasoning.
-These tests are taken in Feburary, although they can be offered at other times by arrangement with the Registrar.
+These tests are taken in Febuary, although they can be offered at other times by arrangement with the Registrar.

 At 13+, prospective pupils at preparatory schools will sit either the Common Entrance Examination set externally but marked at Glenalmond, or the Academic Scholarship examination which is both set and marked by Glenalmond.